hcji/DeepMASS2_GUI/ReadMe.md

 # DeepMASS2

-DeepMASS2 is a cross-platform GUI software tool, which enables deep-learning based metabolite annotation via semantic similarity analysis of mass spectral language (DeepMASS).
+DeepMASS2 is a cross-platform GUI software tool, which enables deep-learning based metabolite annotation via semantic similarity analysis of mass spectral language.
 This approach enables the prediction of structurally related metabolites for the unknown compounds.
 By considering the chemical space, these structurally related metabolites provide valuable information about the potential location of the unknown metabolites and assist in ranking candidates obtained from molecular structure databases.